GPlates/new-gplates-website/src/pages/docs/user-manual/Interacting_Features.md

 Select the reconstruction time representing the geometry in the feature collections.
 The three options for reconstruction time are:

--   Present day: the reconstruction time is 0Ma.
+-   **Present day**: the reconstruction time is 0Ma.

--   Current reconstruction time: the reconstruction time in the main window.
+-   **Current reconstruction time**: the reconstruction time in the main window.

--   Specify reconstruction time: choose an arbitrary reconstruction time.
+-   **Specify reconstruction time**: choose an arbitrary reconstruction time.

 Note: Present day should be selected when assigning plate ids to VirtualGeomagneticPole features.